Local regularity of the Bergman projection on a class of pseudoconvex domains of finite type: Introduction

 We will use the following notation throughout this paper.
 For cutoff functions $\chi, \chi'\in C^\infty_c(U)$, we write $\chi\prec \chi'$ if $\chi'=1$ on $\supp(\chi)$.
 We use the notation $a\les b$ (respectively, $a \ges b$) if there exists a global constant $c>0$ so that $a \leq cb$ (respectively, $a \geq cb$).
 Moreover, we will use $\approx$ for the combination of $\les$ and $\ges$.
 Also, $L^p_s(\Om)$ are the usual $L^p$-Sobolev spaces of order $s$ on $\Om$.
 The space $L^{p'}_{-s}(\Om)$ is the dual space of $(L^p_s(\Om))_0$, which is the closure of $C^\infty_c(\Om)$ in $L^p_s(\Om)$.
 Here, $p$ and $p'$ are H\"older conjugates.

 Global Condition R often arises as a consequence of estimates used to prove global regularity for the $\dib$-Neumann operator.
-In particular, compactness estimates (which themselves are a consequence of Catlin's Property (P) or McNeal's Property ($\tilde P$) or the existence of a plurisubharmonic defining functions both imply the global regularity of the $\dbar$-Neumann operator \cite{Cat84,McN02,BoSt91z}.
+In particular, compactness estimates (which themselves are a consequence of Catlin's Property (P) or McNeal's Property ($\tilde P$)) or the existence of a plurisubharmonic defining function both imply the global regularity of the $\dbar$-Neumann operator \cite{Cat84,McN02,BoSt91z}.
 See \cite{Str08, Har11} for more general sufficient conditions for global regularity.

-Similarly, local Condition R is a consequence of the local regularity theory for the $\dib$-Neumann problem.
-It is classical that subelliptic estimate for the $\dib$-Neumann problem implies this local property \cite{KoNi65,FoKo72}.
+Similarly, pseudolocal estimates for the Bergman projection are a consequence of the local regularity theory for the $\dib$-Neumann problem.
+It is classical that both (interior) elliptic and subelliptic estimates for the $\dib$-Neumann problem implies this local property \cite{KoNi65,FoKo72}.
+Ellipticity only holds for interior sets of domains.
 Subellipticity itself is equivalent to a finite type condition on the boundary \cite{Cat83, Cat87}.
+Moreover, there are several classes of pseudoconvex domains of infinite type for which this local property holds \cite{Koh02, KhZa12, BaKhZa14, BaPiZa15}.